miguelgimenezgimenez/react-gmap-filter/README.md

 ### Properties

-YOU WILL NEED TO PROVIDE A GOOGLE API KEY. the markers prop is an array of object containining a latLng object with lat and lng properties and any properties you want to provide which will be returned after the polygon filter.
+YOU WILL NEED TO PROVIDE A GOOGLE API KEY.

+the markers prop is an array of object containining a latLng object with lat and lng properties and any properties you want to provide which will be returned after the polygon filter.

+You can provide polygon , and Marker options the same way you would in google maps, the mapStyle takes widtht and height property for the map, set to 600px by default
 ``` js

 GoogleMapPolygonFilter.propTypes={